MicrochipTech/RNBD451_REMOTE_COMMAND_MODE/README.md

 ![](Docs/Setup.PNG)

 This application uses SAMD21 Curiosity Nano board as the host for the Master module.
 On initialization the master module will establish a connection with the remote module and will be in Remote Command mode of the RNBD451 Remote/host-less Module.
-Once the user Button on Host MCU is pressed the LED connected to the remote module will be toggled.
+Once there is Motion detected on Host MCU the LED connected to the remote module will be toggled.

 ## 2. Bill of materials<a name="step2">